TitanPlayz100/teti/info.md

     - in the future it is very easy to add more randomisers
     - thinking of adding all tetrio randomisers
     - also figuring out tetrio's seed gen to mimic it for future additions (digging source code aaaaaa)

+- more skins added (TGM classic and world)
+- grading system in race

 #### v1.3.5
 - New board design inspired from [this reddit post](https://www.reddit.com/r/Tetris/comments/1g80adg/tetris_ui_concept/)